jabunce/bunce-fernandez-revilla-2022-growth-model/Growth_Analysis/analysis_hwfull_fem/Readme.md

-# Analysis of female height and weight using unbiased composite model described in appendix
+# Analysis of female height and weight using unbiased composite model (Appendix F.1)

 <br/>
 Steps to reproduce the analysis: